gamati01/myTools/README.md

 Up today, these are the different "tools" available

-* NVML_example: three fortran-based programs with an interface tp nvml to track GPU energy.
+* NVML_example: three fortran-based programs with an interface to nvml to track (only) GPU energy.